42BV/restzilla/README.md

 ## Customize body (request and response) ##

 Sometimes you want to return the entity in a different format.
 For example, return a user without it's password for security reasons.
-Also, in some cases the create- or update request varies from the entity.
+Also, in some cases the create/update request bodies vary from the entity.
 Restzilla allows you to specify custom types:

 ```java
 @Entity